Burns and scalds are serious risks in the hospitality industry and accounts for many serious injuries.

 These burns will often be at risk of infection.

-Third-degree burns (full thickness) are the most serious, as your outer and inner layers of skin (that is the dermis) are destroyed.
+Third-degree burns are the most serious burns, as your outer and inner layers of skin are destroyed.
 They may also damage your underlying bones, muscles and tendons.
 Third-degree burns are usually caused by:

 - scalding liquid

 - corrosive chemicals

 In this situation, the burned skin will appear: